Whimsy Stick

 Impulse Control Transfers

 The wait before each release and the drop-it after each catch are the same skills that make apartment living manageable.
-Consequently, you’re building real-world apartment behaviors — door manners, settling with guests, holding position — during every flirt pole session.
+You’re building door manners, settling with guests, and holding position during every session.
+See Impulse Control Drills for the full progression.

 04